- Step 1: Adopt the Right Frame of Mind

-- Step 2: Begin with an Easy Calisthenics Workout
+- Step 1: Begin with an Easy Calisthenics Workout with No Equipment

 - Step 5: Time to Go Pro with a Complete Calisthenics Program